Eric Clapton is the most successful guitarist of all time!

 As well as being in bands like Derek & The Dominos, The Yardbirds and Cream, Clapton has successfully played sessions for more stars than any other guitar player ever lived.

-The Unplugged Album as a whole is highly recommended to get your teeth into, it contains a wealth of blues classics played by one of the best guitar players of all time.
+The album ‘Eric Clapton Unplugged’, as a whole, is highly recommended.
+It contains a wealth of blues classics played by one of the best guitar players of all time.

 Will Jennings who co-wrote the song was at first very reluctant to being a part of such a personal song.

-What part did Will Jennings ad?
-The M8 with the genius key change!
+What part did Will Jennings add?
+The m8 with the genius key change!

-Since it’s release, ‘Tears In Heaven’ have achieved huge success, covered by many artists and sung in most bars, weddings, funerals and clubs around the world.
+Since its release, ‘Tears In Heaven’ has achieved huge success and is covered by many artists and sung in most bars, weddings, funerals and clubs around the world.

-Rolling Stones ranked ‘Tears In Heaven’ #353 as Best song of all time.
+Rolling Stones magazine rated ‘Tears In Heaven’ one of the best songs of all time.